hjcanada/LocWeather/README.md

 ## Features:
 - Aquire and display the latest weather info (e.g., weather description, temperature, humility, wind speed, etc.) at user's location, by using a valid OpenWeatherMap API Key;
 - The temperature is available in both Celsius and Fahrenheit.
 Change by clicking the temperature bar;
-- The background and weather icon will change according to different weather description;
+- The background and weather icon will change according to different weather descriptions;

 ## Author